 1983 coup d'état

 Captain Thomas Sankara led a coup d'état in 1983, therefore taking over Upper Volta.
-He put drastic policies meant to change the nation and advance social fairness in action.
+He put drastic policies meant to change the nation and advance social fairness into action.
 Among the major successes of Sankara's presidency were less corruption, more educational and healthcare access, and better women's rights.
 Simultaneously attacking his government for implementing dictatorial policies was

 Burkina Faso, formerly 1984